 At the same time, you can consult an attorney about whether you need to apply for state withholding and unemployment insurance accounts.

-Step #3: Identify the Difference between Employees and Independent Contractors
+Step #3: Know the Difference Between Employees and Independent Contractors

 As a company owner, you need to determine if the people you are hiring should be employees or contractors.
-This is necessary to be able to file the proper paperwork and withhold taxes for any employees.
+This is necessary to file the proper paperwork and withhold taxes for any employees.

 The IRS has a guide to help classify the workers as employees or independent contractors.
 If you are unsure, you can file a form and seek the help of the IRS to decide for you.